gooddata/GoodData-CL/cli-distro/doc/CLI.md

 - exportData - export existing project data `true` | `false`
 - authorizedUsers  - *(optional)* comma separated list of valid GoodData users who can import the project

-`ImportProject(tokenFile="...");` - imports a previously exported project content identified by the import token to a new empty project (must be empty)
+`ImportProject(tokenFile="...");` - imports a previously exported project content identified by the import token to a new empty project
-- tokenFile - a file where the import token is stored
+- tokenFile - a file where the import token will be stored

 Metadata Management Commands:
 -----------------------------